1fechner/FeatureExtractor/ASWEC2018/README_supplementary_materials.txt

-ECSA 2018 - Supplementary Materials
+ASWEC 2018 - Supplementary Materials

 We analyzed 5 different applications to identify features of the object-relational mapping tool Hibernate and the Java Persistence API (JPA).